martinrist/reactive-with-rxjs-bacon/content.md

 - Testing asynchronous behaviour is hard

-- Also, accurately testing time-based functions _in real time_ is slow:
+- Also, accurately testing time-based functions _in real time_ is slow
     - e.g. test that error is called after waiting 10s for a response

 - Another `Scheduler` implementation in RxJS is the `TestScheduler`: